-This spin-off to Disney's Hercules follows Herc's many labors during the years he spent training how to be a hero under the tutelage of satyr Philoctetes.
-Olympian Gods and Goddesses as well as Hades and Pegasus often visit him.
+This spin-off of Disney's Hercules (1997) follows Hercules' many labors during the years he spent training how to be a hero under the tutelage of satyr Philoctetes.
+Olympian Gods and Goddesses, as well as Hades and Pegasus, often visit him.

 Aladdin, the clever hero of Agrabah, continues his adventures with the help of his fiancee Princess Jasmine, his pet monkey Abu, Magic Carpet, Iago the greedy parrot, and of course his best friend the semi-cosmic Genie.

 The further (animated) adventures of Buzz Lightyear of "Toy Story" and "Toy Story 2."
 Buzz, along with fellow Star Command Rangers Mira Nova, Booster, and XR, fight to keep the universe safe from the evil clutches of Emperor Zurg and his henchman, Warp Darkmatter.Written by

 12 of 13 people found this review helpful.

 Was this review helpful to you?